Sometimes people have too much clutter.

 So in honor of your older family members, I am making a plea to declutter your home (or theirs) so you can maneuver more safely and with ease.

-Having less will allow you or family members to preserve your dignity, stay safe, and live your best life.
+Having less will allow you or your family members to preserve your dignity, stay safe, and live your best life.

 If you need helping to clear out your clutter, book a consultation today for an in-home service session or a Done In A Day Declutter session.